AustinWise/austinwise.github.com/input/posts/2025-07-01-source-generator.md

 snap shot tests.
 I decided to let the agent cook, hoping it would get out of its rut.

 46 million tokens and $35 later, it was no closer.
 There are other times the LLM can go down the wrong path.
-So personally I don't leave it unattended for to long.
+So personally I don't leave it unattended for too long.

 ### You don't have to let the tool do everything